huggingface/hub-docs/docs/hub/datasets-argilla.md

 dataset = rg.Dataset.from_hub(repo_id="<repo_id>")
 ```

 The `rg.Dataset.from_hub` method loads the configuration and records from the dataset repo.
 If you only want to load records, you can pass a `datasets.Dataset` object to the `rg.Dataset.log` method.
 This enables you to configure your own dataset and reuse existing Hub datasets.
-See the [guide on records](record.md) for more information.

 !!! note "With or without records"